 The University Multicultural Mentor Program (UMMP), provided through Multicultural and Diversity Affairs, is a valuable opportunity for first-year incoming undergraduate students to enhance their collegiate experience at the University of Florida.
-As they prepare to navigate the university during their first year, faculty, staff and upper-division students are here to assist them on their journey.
-Being involved in a mentoring relationship opens up the opportunity for first year students to deepen their relationship with the University of Florida and to jump start their academic careers by gaining insight and receiving support from great mentors.
+As they prepare to navigate the university during their first year, faculty and staff are here to assist them to begin building their professional network.
+Being involved in a mentoring relationship opens up the opportunity for first-year students to deepen their relationship with the University of Florida and to jump start their academic careers by gaining insight and receiving support from great mentors.

-University Multicultural Mentor Program (UMMP) is designed to support students in their transition to the University of Florida.
-This objective is achieved through active participation in one-on-one interactions between mentors and mentees, participation in UMMP events and attendance at cultural events.
+University Multicultural Mentor Program (UMMP) is designed to support first-year students in their transition to the University of Florida.
+This mission is achieved through goal setting, active participation in one-on-one monthly interactions between mentors and mentees and participation in UMMP events.